libxsmm/libxsmm/README.md

 * Native FORTRAN interface

 ## Applications and References
 **\[1] http://cp2k.org/**: Open Source Molecular Dynamics application.
-Beside of CP2K's own SMM module, LIBXSMM aims to provide highly-optimized assembly kernels.
+Beside of CP2K's own SMM module, LIBXSMM aims to provide highly optimized assembly kernels.

 **\[2] http://www.seissol.org/**: SeisSol is one of the leading codes for earthquake scenarios, in particular for simulating dynamic rupture processes.
-LIBXSMM provides highly-optimized assembly kernels which form the computational back-bone of SeisSol.
+LIBXSMM provides highly optimized assembly kernels which form the computational back-bone of SeisSol.
 The current usage of LIBXSMM in the context of SeisSol can be found [[here](https://github.com/TUM-I5/seissol_kernels/tree/lts_compressed)].

 **\[3] https://github.com/TUM-I5/GemmCodeGenerator**: Code generator for matrix-matrix multiplications.
-Due to LIBXSMM's roadmap, this is a related project.

 **\[4] http://software.intel.com/xeonphicatalog**: Intel Xeon Phi Applications and Solutions Catalog.